Samir-Lora/Pok-mon-as-Files/README.md

 ## License

 This project is created for educational and demonstration purposes.
-Pokémon data is provided by [PokeAPI](https://pokeapi.co/).
+Pokemon data is provided by [PokeAPI](https://pokeapi.co/).

 ## Support